thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/protx.md

   d: " The operator public key.
 The private key does not have to be known.
 It has to match the private key which is later used when operating the masternode."
 {% enditemplate %}

-*Parameter #5---voting key address*
+*Parameter #5---voting address*

 {% itemplate ntpd1 %}
-- n: "`votingKeyAddr`"
+- n: "`votingAddress`"
   t: "string (hex)"
   p: "Required<br>(exactly 1)"
-  d: "The voting key address.
+  d: "The voting address.
 The private key does not have to be known by your wallet.
 It has to match the private key which is later used when voting on proposals.
-If set to '0' or an empty string, `ownerAddr` will be used."
+If set to an empty string, `ownerAddress` will be used."
 {% enditemplate %}

 *Parameter #6---operator reward*